-Joanna has had a varied background having worked as a staff writer on a parenting magazine and later as a freelance journalist and in other comms roles as a temp.
+Joanna has had a varied background having worked as a staff writer on a parenting magazine and later as a freelance journalist as well as various other comms roles.
 She has also worked as a tour guide when she lived in Italy.
-She enjoys taking part in charity runs for Cancer Research, experimenting with recipes, and spending time with her family.
+She enjoys volunteering with Contact the Elderly.

 020 7549 1407

 Farida joined the QNI in February 2011 from a mental health charity, Brent Mind.
 Farida develops and supports our network of Queen's Nurses (QNs) who contribute to the QNI vision of providing best care for patients in their own home and community.
 She manages the QN application process, network development and QN communications as well as their professional development programme.
 She also manages QNI events which includes QNI Award Ceremonies, Annual Conference, Queen’s Nurse conference as well as workshops.